CelpAI/celp-mcp/README.md

 #### Method 3: Claude Desktop Configuration
 When using with Claude Desktop, set the environment variables in your Claude Desktop MCP configuration as shown in the Claude Desktop Integration section above.

+## 🛡️ Best Practices

+For optimal security when using this MCP server:

+1. **Create a Dedicated Read-Only Database User**: Limit the MCP server's access to read-only operations.

+2. **Use Environment Variables**: Never hardcode database credentials in configuration files.

+3. **Regular Password Rotation**: Change the read-only user's password periodically.

+4. **Restrict Network Access**: Configure your database to only accept connections from trusted IP addresses.

 ## 💡 Key Features